Other valid domestic enrolments

 A person who is:

-(i) enrolled in a course of study or training funded by the Tertiary Education Commission (TEC) through the Intensive Literacy and Numeracy English for Speakers of Other Languages Fund (ILN ESOL) or the Adult Community Education (ACE) fund; and
+1. enrolled in a course of study or training funded by the Tertiary Education Commission (TEC) through the Intensive Literacy and Numeracy English Language Teaching (ELT) Fund or the Adult and Community Education (ACE) Fund; and

 The learner's Partner of a New Zealander Work Visa, a Partner of a New Zealander Visitor Visa, or the 2022 Special Ukraine Visa.

-Confirm that the learner is enrolled in a course of study or training through the ILN ESOL Fund or ACE Fund.
+Confirm that the learner is enrolled in a course of study or training through the ELT Fund or ACE Fund.

 A person who is enrolled at a tertiary education provider in a short-term work-related training course that: